Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 - 'What are the earnings and employment outcomes of individuals graduating from two and four year colleges?'

-- 'How does placement in different types of firms change the likelihood that the formerly incareratedwill recidivate?'
+- 'How does placement in different types of firms change the likelihood that the formerly incarcerated will recidivate?'

-- 'What factors increase the likelihood that welfare recipients on TANF (Temporary Asistance to Needy Families) will leave welfare?'
+- 'What factors increase the likelihood that welfare recipients on TANF (Temporary Assistance to Needy Families) will leave welfare?'

 and